Incognoto/incognoto/README.md

 ### Free & Open Source
    Peer reviewed code.
 Security nerds approve.
 ### Minimal Footprint
-   There's no bloatware, no ads, no trackers.
-The app install size is around 400kB and has low memory usage so Incognoto is lightweight and lightning fast on any device.
+   With an app size of around 400kB and low memory usage, Incognoto is lightweight and lightning fast on any device.
 ### Incognito Mode
    Blocks screenshots and hide content when you switch between apps.
 ### Quick Search & Filters
-   Use #Hashtags, words, or phrases to find a note.
+   Use #Hashtags, words, or phrases to find notes.

 ## Meet the Team
-This project was developed at [The University of North Carolina at Greensboro](https://www.uncg.edu/) as a [Computer Science Senior Capstone](https://www.uncg.edu/cmp/) project, Spring 2018.
+This project was developed at [The University of North Carolina at Greensboro](https://www.uncg.edu/) as a [Computer Science Undergraduate Capstone](https://www.uncg.edu/cmp/) project.

 <a href="https://github.com/collinux">@collinux</a>: Software Architecture & Design</br>
-<a href="https://github.com/hahnalex">@hahnalex</a>: Platform Developer</br>
+<a href="https://github.com/hahnalex">@hahnalex</a>: Android Developer</br>
 <a href="https://github.com/jxDenney">@jxDenney</a>: Security Architect</br>
-<a href="https://github.com/leroosje">@leroosje</a>: Project Manager & Software Developer</br>
+<a href="https://github.com/leroosje">@leroosje</a>: Project Manager & Android Developer</br>
-<a href="https://github.com/maburke">@maburke</a>: Content Manager & Software Developer</br>
+<a href="https://github.com/maburke">@maburke</a>: Content Manager & Android Developer</br>